Restioson/xtra/BREAKING-CHANGES.md

 # Breaking Changes by Version

+## 0.4.0

+- The `stable` feature was removed.
+In order to enable the nightly API, enable the new `nightly` feature.

 ## 0.3.0

 - The default API of the `Handler` trait has now changed to an `async_trait` so that xtra can compile on stable.